techquest/isw-payment-sdk-ios/README.md

 NSString *yourClientId = @"IKIA14BAEA0842CE16CA7F9FED619D3ED62A54239276";
 NSString *yourClientSecret = @"Z3HnVfCEadBLZ8SYuFvIQG52E472V3BQLh4XDKmgM2A=";

-NSString *theCustomerId = customerId.text; // This should be a value that identifies your customer uniquely e.g email or phone number etc
+NSString *theCustomerId = "1407002510"; // This should be a value that identifies your customer uniquely e.g email or phone number etc
 NSString *theAmount = @"200";
 NSString *theCurrency = @"NGN";